harveyff/slate/source/index.html.md

 # Introduction

 Welcome to the ByteTrade API!
-You can use our API to access ByteTrade API endpoints, which can get information on various cats, kittens, and breeds in our database.
+You can use our API to access ByteTrade API endpoints。

-We have language bindings in Shell, Ruby, Python, and JavaScript!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+We have language bindings in Shell, You can view code examples in the dark area to the right.

-This example API documentation page was created with [Slate](https://github.com/slatedocs/slate).
-Feel free to edit it and use it as a base for your own API's documentation.

-# APIs
+# 基础信息

 ## Get all Supported Currencies